ItamarM9/Ouster_Zed2i_Calibration_final_project/README.md

 # LiDAR–Camera Calibration Scripts

-This folder contains scripts for synchronizing LiDAR–Camera pairs, calibrating the extrinsics, visualizing ROIs, and projecting LiDAR points onto camera images.
+This folder contains scripts for: creating a subset of synchronized LiDAR–Camera pairs, calibration - finding the intrinsic and extrinsics, visualizing lidar ROIs, and projecting LiDAR points onto camera images with your chosen ROI.

 ---